syncfusion-content/winui-docs/winui/RangeSlider/getting-started.md

 ---
 layout: post
-title: Getting Started with Syncfusion WinUI Range Slider
+title: Getting Started with WinUI RangeSlider control | Syncfusion
-description: A guide to initial users about Syncfusion RangeSlider control in the WinUI platform.
-It provide an overview of SfRangeSlider.
+description: Learn here about getting started with Syncfusion WinUI RangeSlider (Range Slider) control and more details.
 platform: WinUI
 control: SfRangeSlider
 documentation: ug
 ---

-# Getting Started with WinUI Range Slider (SfRangeSlider)
+# Getting Started with WinUI RangeSlider (Range Slider)

 This section explains the steps required to add the RangeSlider control and its elements such as values, ticks, divisors, labels, and tooltip.
 This section covers only basic features needed to get started with Syncfusion RangeSlider.